milan-milicevic/milan-milicevic/README.md

 - 👋 Hi, I’m @milan-milicevic, Software Engineer from Serbia.
 Tech lover.

-- 👀 I’m interested in tehc in general, but love anything that has software in it!
+- 👀 I’m interested in tech in general, but love anything that has software in it!

 - 🌱 I’m constantly learning about new technologies and concepts in computer science.